Changes to the yesterday report are marked.

 - Republika Srpska declared state of emergency; in force as of 3 April 2020.

-- Anyone with residence in Bosnia coming from abroad to be isolated for 14 days; citizens with residence in Republika Srpska coming from abroad are quarantined in special facilities (quarantine measures do not apply to drivers in international traffic – local drivers have to isolate in their homes in between the tours while foreign drivers are not allowed to leave their vehicles while in transit; accredited diplomatic and consular staff; health workers; President, Prime Minister, members of Government and Serbian member of the Presidency of Bosnia and Herzegovina).
+- Individuals with residence in Bosnia coming from abroad to Republika Srpska are quarantined in special facilities, and those coming to Federation B&H are placed under health monitoring and movement restriction as determined by federal sanitary inspector, for a period of 14 days; in Republika Srpska, quarantine measures do not apply to drivers in international traffic – local drivers have to isolate in their homes in between the tours while foreign drivers are not allowed to leave their vehicles while in transit; accredited diplomatic and consular staff; health workers; cross-border agricultural workers, subject to proof of land ownership/possession; President, Prime Minister, members of Government and Serbian member of the Presidency of Bosnia and Herzegovina); in Federation B&H, health monitoring and movement restriction measures do not apply to persons moving in the border area traffic, cross-border workers, drivers, pilots, and crews in international traffic – local drivers have to isolate in their homes in between the tours while foreign drivers are not allowed to leave their vehicles while in transit.

-- In Banja Luka (Republika Srpska), infected persons are placed in facilities for isolation.
+- In Banja Luka and certain other towns in Republika Srpska, infected persons are placed in the isolation facilities.

-- Publication of the identity (name and address) of persons who have breached home isolation measures; peoples who breached isolation measures to be isolated in quarantine facilities.
+- Publication of the identity (name and address) of persons who have breached home isolation measures; people who breached isolation measures to be isolated in quarantine facilities.

 - Healthcare facilities to be organized to serve, as priority, persons infected by coronavirus.